DarkEntropy/guild/guildcharter.md

   - Do not harass, demean, or abuse your guildmates.
   - Do not under any circumstances use racial/ethnic/sexist slurs in WoW, Discord, or the repo.
   - Do not under any circumstances have anyone on Discord muted or `/ignore`d during raids.
+  - Keep criticism constructive!
+	- We are working to cultivate a collaborative environment to support continued improvement, so please maintain good faith when communicating areas of improvement to your guildmates.
   - Keep NSFW discussion and content to the designated channels.
   	- Note: Discussion of political topics is discouraged outside of designated channels/issues due to its potentially sensitive nature.